Occ. Code 1829600

-Supervisor Correctional Industries Purchasing: unit manager; plans, directs, and supervises a central office of contract and procurement serving the Correctional Industries Operations, coordinating all purchasing activities with the Office of the State Comptroller and the Office of the Attorney General.
+Supervisor Correctional Industries Purchasing: one position class; unit manager; plans, directs, and supervises a central office of contract and procurement serving the Correctional Industries Operations, coordinating all purchasing activities with the Office of the State Comptroller and the Office of the Attorney General.

 Directs and supervises the Central Office Contract and Procurement Unit.

 Manages and supervises database and software applications used in procurement activities.